fisodd/www-fisodd-com/content/post/right-place.rst

 many of the most dramatic transformations in computing.
-Many of these transformations have shown some similar attributes, notably the importance of people willing to question what is really valuable and willing to dig for the hard data necessary to induce others to question their existing assumptions.
+Many of these transformations have shown some similar attributes, notably the importance of people willing to question what is really valuable
+|--| and who are willing to dig for the hard data necessary
+to induce others to question their existing assumptions.

 Dawn of Personal Computing: What and Why?